KeepSec-Technologies/Mail2Go/README.md

- -p, --smtp-port           SMTP server port (Default: 587) -u, --smtp-username       Username for SMTP authentication -w, --smtp-password       Password for SMTP authentication -f, --from-email          Email address to send notifications from -t, --to-email            Email addresses to send notifications to, comma-separated -h, --subject             Subject of the email
+ -p, --smtp-port           SMTP server port (Default: 587) -u, --smtp-username       Username for SMTP authentication -w, --smtp-password       Password for SMTP authentication -f, --from-email          Email address to send from -t, --to-email            Email addresses that will receive the email, comma-separated -h, --subject             Subject of the email
  -b, --body                Body of the email
  -af, --attachments        File paths for attachments, comma-separated